The Tower as Feelings

 Does the Tower as feelings mean they don't love me anymore?

 Not by itself.
-The Tower says a version of things collapsed — an image, an assumption, a pretense — not that affection died with it.
+The Tower says a version of things collapsed: an image, an assumption, a pretense.
+It doesn't say the affection died with it.
 Sometimes the feelings that survive the collapse are more real than what came before.
-What the card can't do is confirm which it is; the cards around it, and the person's actual behavior, are your evidence.
+The card can't confirm which it is.
+The cards around it, and the person's actual behavior, are your evidence.

 Can the Tower as feelings mean sudden attraction?

-Yes, and it's an underrated read.
-Lightning out of a dark sky fits the experience of being blindsided by someone — an attraction that disrupts the life a person had planned around.
-It tends to feel destabilizing rather than cozy, which is why it's often mistaken for something bad.
-If the question is about someone new, weigh this reading before assuming catastrophe.
+Yes, and it's an overlooked read.
+Lightning out of a dark sky fits being blindsided by someone: an attraction that upends the life a person had planned.
+It tends to feel shaky rather than cozy, which is why people often mistake it for something bad.
+If the question is about someone new, weigh this reading before assuming disaster.